SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Evaluation

-To assess the sensitivity of our approach to the number of dense columns ($N$), we evaluate its performance under different $N$ values: 32, 64, and 128, as shown in Figure~\ref{figures/experiment/performance_different_k}.
-On most datasets, our method exhibits linear scaling with $N$, indicating that the execution is communication throughput-bound.
-However, on datasets such as arabic, the execution becomes communication latency-bound rather than throughput-bound, as the reduced data volume shifts the bottleneck from bandwidth to latency.
+{The number of dense columns ($N$) varies across applications, e.g., the feature dimension in GNNs.
+To assess the sensitivity of our method to this parameter, we evaluate performance with $N$ = 64 and 128, as shown in \Cref{figures/experiment/performance_different_k}.
+Some data points are missing due to OOM.
+Overall, our method outperforms other baselines on most datasets across different $N$ values, which validates the effectiveness of our approach for varying dense matrix sizes.
+Additionally, on most datasets, our method exhibits linear scaling with $N$, indicating that the execution is communication throughput-bound. }